 I think there are a few sine qua nons of luxury: quality materials, precise craftsmanship, aesthetic and sensual appeal, impeccable service, and the seemingly small details that whisper deliberateness in all these things.

 But even with these universals, luxury is necessarily personal, because in other ways what pleases us is as unique as we are.
-And so the pursuit of a luxury lifestyle requires discernment, contemplation, and planning, so that our lives are enveloped in what we know we enjoy, inspired by not controlled by what celebrities or the Joneses have or what marketers and “taste-makers” tell us we should obtain.
+And so the pursuit of a luxury lifestyle requires discernment, contemplation, and planning, so that our lives are enveloped in what we know we enjoy, inspired but not controlled by what celebrities or the Joneses have or what marketers and “taste-makers” tell us we should want.

 To me, luxury is not the trendy fashions.
 Sometimes it’s a well-tailored, high-quality, coordinated look that fits and feels great.
 Often it’s leggings and an old hoodie that feel snug and move with me as I’m working or writing in my apartment.

 It might be small-craft skin care or it might be what my dermatologist recommends from the drug store; what matters is that it feels great going on and sinking in and keeps my sensitive skin glowing enough that I can skip make-up when I want to.

 It’s not high-end bling; it’s the viking-ship brooch I found in Oslo after saving up and searching all over for a unique circle pin, or it’s the ruby-and-diamond ring my grandfather gave my grandmother on their first Christmas as husband and wife.

 It’s not a new flashy sports car; it’s my safe, comfortable, reliable sedan, with the amenities that matter to me: a moonroof for fresh air and the feeling of freedom and a navigation system to counter my terrible sense of direction.